-Eastern White Cedar oil is an essential oil sourced from the northeastern part Canada, throughout the Great Lake region.
+Eastern White Cedar essential oil is sourced from the northeastern part of Canada, throughout the Great Lake region.
 The colorless to pale yellow oil is obtained from the needles and twigs of the Thuja occidentalis tree through steam distillation.

 Sharp, woody, camphoreous, mentholated, fresh, green, herbaceous.